Jessie, James, Meowth and their Pokémon

 - Apparently, Jessie draws the line at the sadist practices Jessiebelle wanted to attempt on James.

 - Go-Karting with Bowser: James fought against Ash fair and square in the Battle Dome Tournament and they both enjoyed the match.

 - Goldfish Poop Gang: They are still this but it's significantly downplayed from the original timeline, because their mission is to observe Ash, rather than steal Pikachu.
 They also get good results for Giovanni on occasion.

 - Graceful Loser: James clearly enjoyed his match against Ash in the Battle Dome tournament, to the point he doesn't get upset at losing.

 - Inexplicably Awesome: Not even Giovanni has any idea how Jessie, James and Meowth keep surviving things that should have killed them.
-Bear in mind that this is a setting where Reality Ensues applies, and yet the trio seems to be exempt from it.
+Bear in mind that this is a setting with Surprisingly Realistic Outcome(s), and yet the trio seems to be exempt from it.

 - Not Afraid of You Anymore: James yells this to his parents on live TV while he's fighting Ash.